OSC/ondemand-packaging/README.md

 Builds are performed using Docker.

 The following example will build an RPM for CentOS/RHEL 7.
 The RPMs will be written to /tmp/output/el7 and signed by GPG key named 'My Site Key'.
-The files `.gpgpass` and `ondemand.sec` must exist at the root of this repo.
+The files `.gpgpass` and `ondemand.sec` must exist at the root of this repo if you wish to perform GPG signing.

 ```
 ./build.sh -w /tmp/work -o /tmp/output -d el7 -G 'My Site Key' /path/to/app/directory/with/spec